Hi! It’s me again. I can see you’re hungry for more graph theory. Me too!

 By looking for all possible combinations, we can see that this is indeed the optimal solution.
 To show this, it’s enough to notice that each coin has a value at least equal to twice the coin of lower value.
 This means that it’s always going be more efficient to give priority to the higher value piece, because one piece will be returned instead of several.

-To recap, this lesson has introduced you to greedy algorithms to find approximate solutions to complex problems such as TSP.
+To recap, this lesson has introduced you to greedy algorithms to find approximate solutions to complex problems such as the TSP.